-This Certification Report states the outcome of the Common Criteria security evaluation of the DocuSign QSCD as Qualified Signature Creation Device.
-The developer of the DocuSign QSCD as Qualified Signature Creation Device is DocuSign located in Giv'at Shmuel, Israel and they also act as the sponsor of the evaluation and certification.
+This Certification Report states the outcome of the Common Criteria security evaluation of the DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6.
+The developer of the DocuSign QSCD as a Qualified Signature Creation Device version 1.1.0.6 is DocuSign located in Giv'at Shmuel, Israel and they also act as the sponsor of the evaluation and certification.
 A Certification Report is intended to assist prospective consumers when judging the suitability of the IT security properties of the product for their particular requirements.

 The TOE is a digital signature product intended to be used as a Qualified Signature Creation Device (QSCD) in a secure operational environment, to be used in Use Case 2: Support for Remote Server Signing as defined in [EN 419221-5].
+Any reference to QSCD in this report should be understood to refer to both qualified signature and seal creation devices.